Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

-\textit{Fairness} is another criterion considered in some studies, although its definition varies.
-Some works, such as \cite{4, 17}, approach fairness as a resource-centric measure to ensure balanced workload distribution across resources.
-In contrast, others, including \cite{36, 56, 15}, define fairness as a user-centric measure that focuses on equitable resource allocation among workflows.
-For example, \cite{36} introduces the concept of a workflow's \textit{loss rate}, which combines two factors: slowdown (the ratio of a workflow's completion time when scheduled alongside others to its completion time when scheduled alone) and overspending (the cost ratio under the same conditions).
-Fairness is then defined as minimizing the disparity in loss rates across all workflows.
-Additional objectives considered by researchers include improving \textit{reliability} \cite{9, 34, 43}, ensuring \textit{privacy} \cite{49, 66}, and enhancing \textit{security} \cite{34, 73}.
+\textit{Fairness} has also emerged as an important criterion, though its definition varies across the literature.
+Some studies \cite{4, 17} treat fairness as a resource-centric property aimed at ensuring balanced workload distribution among resources.
+In contrast, other works \cite{36, 56, 15, 84} adopt a user-centric perspective, emphasizing equitable resource allocation among workflows.
+For instance, \cite{36} introduces the concept of a workflow’s \textit{loss rate}, which combines two factors: \textit{slowdown} (the ratio of a workflow’s completion time when scheduled alongside others to its completion time in isolation) and \textit{overspending} (the cost ratio under the same conditions).
+Fairness is then defined as minimizing disparities in loss rates across workflows.
+Similarly, Yang et al. \cite{84} propose \textit{slowdown variation} as a fairness metric, measuring the sum of absolute differences between each workflow’s slowdown and the average slowdown across all workflows.

+Three studies explicitly addressed \textit{privacy} in hybrid private/public clouds \cite{49, 66, 83}.
+They define privacy-sensitive tasks as those containing private information, such as financial or medical data, which must be executed on the local private cloud.
+Ordinary tasks, by contrast, may be executed on either public or private resources.
+Reference \cite{66} further introduced an intermediate category of tasks that can run on private resources or on a restricted subset of public resources.

+\textit{Security} has also been examined in several studies \cite{34, 73, 82, 83}.
+These works converge on a similar definition, encompassing three core services: authentication, integrity (via hash algorithms), and confidentiality (via cryptographic algorithms).
+Together, these services aim to defend against major security threats such as identity spoofing, data alteration, and unauthorized access or snooping.
+In this framework, each workflow task is assigned a security demand (or level) for each service, ranging from 0 to 1, with higher values reflecting greater sensitivity.
+Scheduling decisions are then made such that each task is executed on a resource or service whose security level meets or exceeds its requirements.

+Another study investigated \textit{trust} \cite{35} as a QoS requirement from the perspectives of both users and CSPs.
+The authors define trust as the subjective judgment of the trustor, based on personal experience and relevant knowledge, including authenticity, integrity, reliability, and stability.
+For a user to transact with a CSP, the decision process begins by checking their history of direct interactions with that CSP.
+If sufficient past transactions exist, the user relies solely on their computed \textit{direct trust}.
+Otherwise, the user broadcasts a request for recommendations to other trusted entities and calculates an \textit{integrated trust} value by combining limited direct trust with \textit{recommended trust} obtained from others’ opinions.
+This integrated value forms the basis for the final decision.
+CSPs, in contrast, adopt a simpler mechanism: they maintain a \textit{blocklist} of known malicious entities and apply the straightforward rule that “everyone is allowed to request service unless they are on the blocklist.”